mazen-mardini/libpahmm/README.md

 (such as DNA, RNA, proteins, etc.).
 The library lets you configure the way distance calculations are made.
-These distances can then be used to create [phylogenetic trees](https://en.wikipedia.org/wiki/Phylogenetic_tree) and visualize the genetic relationship between various organisms.
+These distances can then be used to create [phylogenetic trees](https://en.wikipedia.org/wiki/Phylogenetic_tree) and visualize the genetic relationship between various sequence samples.

 ## Why use libpahmm?
 - It allows for more accurate distance calculations that take into account multiple substitutions